Now before I start with this review, I need to point a few things to everyone.

 - This is my first foray into MMORPG (Massive Multiplayer Online Role Playing Games for those that do not know)

-- Final note, this review is pre-Dark Brotherhood DLC and I play it on Xbox One on the Europe server.
+- Final note, this review is post-Morrowind chapter and I play it on Xbox One on the Europe server.

 So now that those points are out of the way the review and we will start with: